-So, if you personally can't work on the acquisition of Client A's assets, what about the other attorneys who work for your same employer?
-Can they work on this transaction that involves Client A, or is your conflict attributable to them as well?
+So, if you personally can't work on the acquisition of client A's assets, what about the other attorneys who work for your employer?
+Can they work on this transaction that involves client A, or is your conflict attributable to them as well?

-The provisions of Rule 3-310 of the CRPC referenced above speak in terms of prohibitions on members of the State Bar (i.e., individual attorneys), rather than on law firms or legal departments.
-Attorneys at law firms are well advised, however, to analyze conflicts of interest on the basis that the rules apply to current, prospective, and former clients of the attorney's law firm.
-As a general rule, the attorney's duty of loyalty extends to all clients of his or her firm, and the client's attorneyclient relationship extends to all members of the firm, regardless of which attorney performs services on behalf of such client.
-While the CRPC do not address when one attorney's conflict is imputed to the law firm, case law in California has adopted a rule of attribution (also known as vicarious disgualification).
-Simply described, the rule of attribution imputes the conflict of interest of one attorney within a law firm to the rest of the attorneys in the firm, thereby resulting in the disqualification of the entire law firm.
-It is important to note, however, that an attorney can be disciplined only for a willful violation of an ethical rule.
+The provisions of Rule 3-310 of the CRPC referenced above speak in terms of prohibitions on members of the State Bar (i.e., individual attorneys), rather than on law firms or legal depart-Continued on Page 28 ments.
+Attorneys at law firms are well advised, however, to analyze conflicts of interest on the basis that the rules apply to current, prospective and former clients of the attorney's law firm.
+16 As a general rule, the attorney's duty of loyalty extends to all clients of his or her firm, and the client's attorney-client relationship extends to all members of the firm, regardless of which attorney performs services on behalf of such client.
+While the CRPC do not address when one attorney's conflict is imputed to the law firm, 18 case law in California has adopted a rule of attribution (also known as vicarious disqualification).19 Simply described, the rule of attribution imputes the conflict of interest of one attorney within a law firm to the rest of the attorneys in the firm, thereby resulting in the disqualification of the entire law firm.20 It is important to note, however, that an attorney can be disciplined only for a willful violation of an ethical rule.
 Because imputation is a creature of case law in California, law firms and other attorneys within a firm might not be subject to discipline, but an imputed conflict of interest may result in a court disqualifying the firm or other attorney from the conflicted representation.